Federal utility seeks proposals for big carbon-free push

 Late last month, the Environmental Protection Agency expressed concern during a public comment period that the coal-to-gas switch-out preference “did not consider important, available mitigation options to reduce impacts from (greenhouse gas) emissions.”
 It suggested looking into running the plant at least partly with “clean hydrogen,” installing additional equipment to capture carbon at the plant, or building a smaller natural gas plant paired with renewables, energy efficiency measures, energy storage, or other options.

-The EPA additionally wrote that TVA did not fully disclose the impact of greenhouse gases for the options available, or the modeling and underlying assumptions for those alternatives.
+The EPA added that TVA did not fully disclose the impact of greenhouse gases for the options available, or the modeling and underlying assumptions for those alternatives.

 “The EPA believes it is essential for TVA to improve the proposed action and (environmental impact statement) because of the urgency of the climate crisis,” the EPA wrote.
 “Overlooked options for TVA to take meaningful, cost-effective action to reduce GHG emissions can help conform TVA’s action to science-driven policy goals.”

-Moul said TVA will evaluate comments from the EPA and others and those will factor into the utility’s decision-making process.
+Moul said TVA will evaluate comments from the EPA and others and factor them into the utility’s decision-making process.

 Jennifer McDermott in Providence, Rhode Island, contributed to this report.
 Sainz reported from Memphis, Tennessee.